piermafrost/GEOCLIM5_sulf/README.md

 silicate weathering flux.

 #### Run with locked geochemical cycles
-This can be usefull if one wants to investigate the behaviour of inorganic carbon cycle only, without the retroaction of the other cycles, while still respecting mass-balance.
+This can be useful if one wants to investigate the behavior of inorganic carbon cycle only, without the feedback of the other cycles, while still respecting mass-balance.
 2 geochemical cycles can be "locked": the sulfur cycle, and the oxygen cycle.
 The model "lock" a cycle be imposing that the sources balance the sink at each timestep.
 More specifically, the sinks (oceanic processes) are computed freely, and the sources (continental weathering) are force to match the sinks.
-* For the sulfur cycle, the sulfuric silicate weathering is still compute freely, and the sulfuric carbonate weathering is adjusted so that the sum of th two matches the sulfate reduction (the release of H2SO4 is set to 0).
+* For the sulfur cycle, the sulfuric silicate weathering is still compute freely, and the sulfuric carbonate weathering is adjusted so that the sum of the two matches the sulfate reduction (the release of H2SO4 is set to 0).
 * For the oxygen cycle, the kerogen weathering is adjusted so that when added to sulfide weathering, it matches the organic carbon burial (whether or not the sulfur cycle is locked).